 Units build cumulatively throughout the degree, with leadership at the core.
 You will uncover your own leadership journey and better understand the leader you want to be as you seek new perspectives on leadership and explore disruption and adaptability in a global context.

 Across the duration of the program, you will work on a change initiative to address a significant strategic issue confronting your organisation through the EMBA Report – the end result being a culmination of your discovery and learnings throughout the entire degree.

-During the first 12 months of the degree you will undertake a series of online modules covering the baseline knowledge areas of financial statements, economics, marketing, operations management and Excel spreadsheets.
+During the first 12 months of the degree you will undertake a series of online modules covering the baseline knowledge areas of financial statements, economics, marketing and operations management.
 As part of the program you will access one of the world's leading distance learning systems developed for these areas and designed to refresh prior learning and broaden your technical skills and knowledge.
 You will be tested, instructed and then re-tested at your own pace to help fill any identified gaps in your core business knowledge.

 During the Global Executive MBA, you will submit assessment tasks for each unit of study in the program, ranging from multimedia presentations to reflective reports that capture the key messages and personal insights.
 In one Australia-based module and the three offshore locations, you will be assessed on team projects which are presented to client organisations.

 You will also be required to undertake self-directed preparation prior to each unit of study.
 This pre-course work is an achievable amount of study for busy professionals.